alq-z/My-Portfolio/README.md

 # My-Portfolio
 My Portfolio Website

-This is back up of my portfolio website you can add the folders for storing images
+This is back up of my portfolio website you can add the folders for storing images.

 #Folder name
 - images